How Rodgers And Hammerstein Revolutionized Broadway

 PURDUM: Well, they turned down what eventually became "My Fair Lady" and what eventually became "Fiddler On The Roof."
 So, you know, their batting average was not perfect.

 GROSS: Right.
 OK (laughter).
-However - well, I'm going to play a great song for a minute - in a moment.
+However - well, I'm going to play a great song from it in a moment.
 But first, this is an interesting story because it's kind of set in a house of prostitution.
 Two of the characters are - one character is a madam.
 One character is a young girl who becomes a prostitute.
 I've never seen the show.
 I've only heard the cast recording.
 But apparently, this was not necessarily the perfect material for Oscar Hammerstein, who had a reputation as being a little prudish in his writing.

 PURDUM: Yes, and Rodgers, too, in his own way.
 And John Steinbeck said at one point to Oscar, you've turned my prostitute into a visiting nurse.